flaneurette/Wake-On-LAN/README.md

 Is WOL supported?
 Go to step 6 to check FIRST!

+I personally use a HP Mini PC as homeserver, for the very reason that it supports WOL by default!.

 ## Why not just use `/etc/systemd/system-shutdown/`?

 Scripts placed in `/etc/systemd/system-shutdown/` run *very* late in the shutdown sequence - after systemd has already torn down networking and most other services.
 Any script there that needs the network (like an SSH call) will silently fail with a connection timeout.